sanatpuri-sb/Solvia-OS/docs/bootstrap.md

 > - **Claude Desktop** not installed yet → required before Step F (MCP runtime).
 > - Authoring aid: VS Code **AI inline completions** (e.g., GitHub Copilot) is
 >   enabled.
 Treat suggestions as drafts; structure enforced by CI in Step D.
+> - Prettier config and `.prettierignore` added to repo; formatting run locally
+>   before commit.
+This is optional in CI but supported.

 ---